WordPress 5.8

 Performance of Gutenberg

 The performance of the editor has also been improved with Gutenberg 10.8 and WordPress 5.8.
-WordPress emphasizes this in the respective blog posts on both developments.
+WordPress emphasises this in the respective blog posts on both developments.

 This is illustrated by a test article that the team of developers has equipped with 36,000 words and 1,000 blocks.
 This is a disproportionately large file (for comparison: a normally formatted A4 page has around 400 words).
-However, the test helps to make differences in performance clearly visible.
+However, the test helps to clearly visualise differences in performance.

-And there is: from Gutenberg 10.7 to Gutenberg 10.8, the loading time of the editor is reduced by almost one second from 6.75 seconds to 5.78 seconds.
+And there is: from Gutenberg 10.7 to Gutenberg 10.8, the loading time of the editor has been reduced by almost one second from 6.75 seconds to 5.78 seconds.
 Anyone who has ever edited an extremely large text file in WordPress will appreciate this increase in performance.

 WordPress 5.8: Other new features

-Of course, these are only the main changes that the WordPress team itself focuses on during development.
-However, as with every update, there are also many small changes that are not obvious at first glance.
+Of course, these are only the main changes that the WordPress team itself prioritises during development.
+However, as with every update, there are also many small changes that are not immediately obvious.

 There are also new options for WordPress developers, for example: